 Historically, marriages were entered into with the understanding and agreement that only death could terminate the bond.
 This was taken very seriously by society as a whole, and by the courts enforcing the laws of the day.
 Because of the permanence of the marriage covenant, a divorce was only possible when there was evidence of marital misconduct, or fault.
 Before the advance of our current no-fault divorce system, the court looked to punish the party guilty of destroying the marriage.

 At a time when wives did not commonly work outside the home, a divorced woman with homemaking skills had very few opportunities for employment.
 The older she was, the less likely she was to find paying work sufficient to support herself, even marginally.
 The courts were unwilling to let a husband impoverish his wife when he was the one guilty of marital misconduct.
-Alimony was necessary for the wife — who held true to her marriage vows — and punishment for the husband who violated the marriage covenant.
+Alimony or, in other words, spousal maintenance was necessary for the wife — who held true to her marriage vows — and punishment for the husband who violated the marriage covenant.

 In this fault-and-punishment divorce system, when a wife was at fault for the marital breakdown, she was in serious trouble.
 The court felt little compassion and alimony was not generally available to her.
 Her subsequent financial woes, even if extreme and she was left homeless, were essentially a direct consequence of her guilty actions.